21 tips for building an email list from scratch

 1. Create a Subscribe page on your website.

-Make it easy for your website visitors to opt into your email list.
-Build a Subscribe page.
-Then add that page to your navigation bar.
+Make it easy for your website visitors to opt into your email list, then Build a Subscribe page, and finally, add that page to your navigation bar.

 Here’s an example from Solopreneur Life.

 Make it as easy and painless as possible to join your list.
-Embed the form on your page, so visitors don’t have to click through to take action.
+Consider embedding the form on your page so visitors don’t have to click through to take action (reduces friction).

 2. Create lead magnets